${item.excerpt}

-Our Financial Counselling is a non-judgmental, independent, confidential and free service provided to inform, support and advocate for students experiencing financial difficulty.
+Our Financial Counselling is a non-judgmental, independent, confidential and free service provided to inform, support and advocate for Deakin Students experiencing financial difficulty.
 Contact us to arrange a free appointment.

 An Infringement Notice is a fine given to people who have broken minor laws.
 Infringements are often issued to people for breaking laws like: